acarril/acarril.github.io/content/resources/posts/stata-linux/index.md

 {{< toc >}}

 I have installed Stata in many Linux systems, but this guide was originally written for Ubuntu 16.04.
-Having said that, I've checked that it works in many other Ubuntu-based and Arch-based distros, including Ubuntu 20.10.
+Having said that, I've checked that it works in many other Ubuntu-based and Arch-based distros, up to Ubuntu 22.10.
+This guide was originally written for Stata 14, so many references mention that version (e.g. `mkdir /usr/local/stata14`).
+Evidently, you should change those references to your version of Stata.
-Originally this was written for Stata 14, but I've tested versions 13 through 17.
+The methods mentioned here have been tested with versions 13 through 17.

+## Prerequisites
-You should already have a tarball (a file with `.tar.gz` extension) with the appropriate installation files for your operating system, and you'll need root privileges in your system for some steps.
+- You should already have a tarball (a file with `.tar.gz` extension) with the appropriate installation files for your operating system, and
+- you'll need root privileges in your system for some steps.

 ## Installation

 ### Install script

-1. Change directory to wherever you have the `.tar.gz` file (e.g. the Downloads folder).
+1. Change directory to wherever you have the `.tar.gz` file (e.g. the Downloads folder, `~/Downloads`).
 There, create a temporary folder to store the installation files (e.g. `statainstall`), and extract the installation files to that folder.
     ```bash
     cd ~/Downloads
     mkdir statainstall